Learn more about the process for becoming certified to teach in the New York region.

 Master's Degree Requirement

-New York State requires all teachers to have or be in the process of obtaining a master’s degree.
-All New York City corps members must be enrolled in a master’s certification program throughout their two years of teaching.
-Our university partnership is with Relay Graduate School of Education
+New York State requires all teachers to have or be in the process of obtaining a master’s degree in education/teaching.
+All New York City corps members must be enrolled in a master’s certification program throughout their two years of teaching with our regional university partner.
+Our university partnership is with Relay Graduate School of Education.